-The Company resumed its dividend at a \$1.20 per common share annual rate in the third quarter of 1993 after having suspended the regular quarterly dividend in the second quarter of 1992.
-In April 1994, the Company increased the regular quarterly dividend from 30 cents to 32 cents per share.
-The increased dividend is payable on May 16, 1994 to holders of common stock of record at the close of business on April 20, 1994.
+The Company resumed its common dividend at a \$1.20 per common share annual rate in the third quarter of 1993 after having suspended the regular quarterly dividend in the second quarter of 1992.
+In April 1994 the Company increased the quarterly dividend to \$.32 per share.
+Two common dividends of \$.32 per share were declared in the second quarter, payable in the second and third quarters of 1994.